marieotsuka/cca-interactive1-demos/week-3/README.md

 	background: red;
 }

-/*when you hover over any part of thee whole shape, all bars become blue */ .shape:hover .bar{
+/*when you hover over any part of the shape div, all bars contained within become blue */ .shape:hover .bar{
 	background: blue;
 }